techborder/bk-tools/README.md

 bk-tools
 ========

-Scripts bk wrote to help using MySQL and Percona products.
+Scripts to help use MySQL and Percona products.

 Cloned from billkarwin/bk-tools.